hubplanner/API/Examples/harvest/README.md

 ## Important Information
 * We advice you to first run this example on a Hub Planner trial account and make sure all data is correctly imported before using your real account.

-* This example are built using 3rd party applications and modifications of the 3rd party source can break or change the expected result at any given time.
+* This example are built using 3rd party source code and modifications of the 3rd party source can break or change the expected result at any given time.

 * This example might require modifciations to fully function with your account and existing data.